MevenBertrand/MevenBertrand.github.io/content/pages/about-en.md

 ## News

+- 2025/09 – I'm starting a new job at IRIF and Inria.
 - 2025/07 – We have a [new preprint](https://hal.science/hal-05167997) on functorial types, continuing the work we presented at Types.
 - 2025/07 – I presented my [work on certifying conversion](categories/publications) at FSCD, which won the best paper by a young researcher award!
 - 2025/07 – Matthew Sirman's work for his master thesis, which I supervised and helped turn into a paper, has been published [in the post-proceedings of Types '24](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.TYPES.2024.5).